OSSCanada/cosmos-db-workshop/labs/lab_04/README.md

 This allows you to have greater flexibility in your applications reading/writing to your Database depending on the type of data structure you wish to use with the same information stored.

 **Note** There are limitations to this as some properties and primitive concepts in one Database engine are not necessarily mapped 1:1 or are non-existent.
+As an example, properties in a document created in SQL API/Model with a leading underscore ``_`` in it's name are not returned when queried from a Mongo API/Client.

 ## Requirements
 1. Mongo Command Line Interface (CLI) aka.
 Mongo Client